nalmadi/Eye-Wink/README.md

 indicate the eye-event order of appearance in time.
 And the size of the fixation circle correlates to the duration of that fixation as shown in figure 3.

-#### Acknowledgement

-Many thanks to you, for your help with making this project better by sharing your feedback and comments.
-A list of project contributors will be compiled and shared with Eye-Wink V1.